 the rise & fall of a romantic empire

-The delicate labyrinthine design of Fabergé eggs and ghosts of the grand palace design.
-Portraits and diaries, letters to the Tsar Nicholass II known as Papa and smuggled diadems rich with sapphires.
-Stories of a gentle Grand Duke Konstantin and his young lover, Yatsko.
+The delicate labyrinthine design of Fabergé eggs and ghosts of the grand palace design haunt art lovers and historians to this day.
+Portraits and diaries of the children remain alongside letters to the Tsar Nicholass II—known as Papa to our favorite heroine of legend—allude to a private life much softer than the public persona.
+And then there come tales of the gentle Grand Duke Konstantin and his young lover, Yatsko that warm the hearts and minds.

 We create from the myth of Romanov as much as the reality because where aristocrats have fallen,